Spree (film): Plot

-Kurt starts picking up passengers in Southern California and killing them with poisoned bottles of water that he hands out in his car to gain attention.
-Despite this, he doesn't gain any viewers besides Bobby, who believes the killings are fake.
-One of the passengers Kurt accepts is Jessie Adams, a comedian with a large social media following.
+To gain attention, Kurt picks up a passenger and kills him with a poisoned bottle of water.
+Despite this, he doesn't gain any viewers besides Bobby, who believes the killing is fake.
+Kurt then picks up a man named Mario and a woman named Jessie, a comedian with a large social media following.
 Kurt is awestruck by Jessie, but she is unimpressed by Kurt and his obsession with gaining followers and leaves the ride.
-After murdering various other passengers, Kurt later learns that Jessie will be performing in a comedy show that will be live-streamed to millions.
-Kurt goes to Bobby's house, demanding that Bobby share Kurt's stream, but Bobby refuses and starts live streaming their argument, attracting a large audience.
-Kurt kills Bobby and takes his gun before live streaming for Bobby's fans, who assume the murder is fake.
+After murdering Mario and several successive passengers, Kurt learns that Jessie will perform that night in a comedy show livestreamed to millions.

+Kurt goes to Bobby's house and demands Bobby share Kurt's stream, but Bobby refuses and starts livestreaming their argument for his audience.
+Kurt kills Bobby, takes his gun, and begins livestreaming for Bobby's fans, who assume the murder is fake.
+Kurt's father Kris, a musician, asks him for a ride to a club where he will perform and where a famous Korean DJ called uNo is working, promising that the DJ will tag Kurt in a photo.
+Kurt picks up Kris and takes him to the club.
+Kurt approaches uNo, who initially refuses to tag him, but she then asks him to take her to a taco truck, promising to tag him if he does.

-Kurt's father Kris asks him for a ride to a club where he is performing, claiming that a famous DJ called uNo will be there and promising that the DJ will tag Kurt in a photo.
-When Kurt picks up Kris and takes him to the club, he approaches uNo; she initially refuses to tag him, but then asks him to take her to a taco truck with the promise of tagging him.
-While waiting for Kurt to get her some food from the truck, uNo discovers Bobby's gun and poses with it on a Livestream before drinking some of the poisoned water and passing out.
-After realizing this, Kurt attempts to drive away but is stopped by two police officers, who grow suspicious of him.
-It is revealed that Kurt's murders have already become known to the public, with the unidentified Kurt being called "The Rideshare Killer".
+While waiting for Kurt to get her food from the truck, uNo discovers Bobby's gun and poses with it on a livestream before drinking some of the poisoned water and passing out.
+When Kurt discovers this, he attempts to drive away but is stopped by two police officers, who begin giving him a field sobriety test. uNo regains consciousness and panics, fatally shooting one of the officers before fleeing, pursued by the second officer.
+Kurt also flees, but he too is pursued by police, driving the wrong direction on a freeway.
+He loses his pursuers but crashes into a homeless encampment, demolishing his car.

-uNo, having survived drinking the poisoned water, wakes up and panics, accidentally fatally shoots one of the officers before fleeing, pursued by the second officer.
-Kurt tries to flee, but he too is pursued by more police, forcing him to escape while crashing his car through a homeless camp.
-With Kurt's murders becoming more well-known, Spree is temporarily shut down to allow an investigation to take place.
-Jessie begins her show, by performing a bit about her encounter with Kurt and how disgusted she is by people's desperation for social media fame before concluding her set by destroying her phone on stage, followed by a mic drop.
-Her actions cause her speech to go viral.
-After getting drunk, she is picked up by Kurt via another rideshare app called GoGo, with Kurt having killed the previous driver.
-Kurt gloats that as Jessie destroyed her phone on stage, she has no way of calling for help; she tries to escape after learning he is taking her to his house.
+Because of "The Rideshare Killer," Spree is temporarily shut down.
+Meanwhile, Kurt goes to see Jessie perform.
+She starts her show with a bit about her encounter with Kurt and how disgusted she is by people's desperation for social media fame.
+The set goes viral when she concludes it by destroying her phone on stage, followed by a mic drop.
+After she gets drunk, she is picked up by Kurt via another rideshare app called GoGo, using a car whose driver he has killed.
+Kurt tells her he is taking her to his house and gloats that since Jessie destroyed her phone on stage, she has no way of calling for help.